GDGVIT/pip-gui/README.md

 ## Functionalities
 - [x]  Install/Uninstall pip packages in the active environment
 - [x]  Update packages
-- [x]  Refresh packages directly from the pypi package directory
+- [x]  Get the latest packages directly from the pypi package directory
 - [ ]  Choose enviroment to download packages

 <br>